-- o Who is God/the Creator?
+- Who is God/the Creator?

-- o What have I done?
+- O What have I done?

-- o What is the meaning of my journey?
+- What is the meaning of my journey?

 - O What will I leave behind?

-- How can I understand that death is coming?
+- o How can I understand that death is coming?

-- o Who and what is important to me?
+- Who and what is important to me?

 - o Is there forgiveness and love?

-- o What does it feel like to be leaving this life / world?
+- O What does it feel like to pass over (to die)?

 - o Where will I go?

 - o Will I see my family again?

 - Letting person talk about their questions, and listening to the feelings behind the words.
 Questions you might ask:

 - Who do you have in your life to be with you at this time?

 - What is it like for you now?

 - What is concerning you most at this time:

 - Do you have beliefs or a faith that is helpful to you now?

 - What does the future look like for you? ◊

-- o Speaking positively, providing reassurance
+- Speaking positively, providing reassurance

 - Looking at pictures

 - o Talking about old times, asking about special skills

 - o Reading books, poetry

-- o Sharing music
+- Sharing music

 - Viewing nature

 - o Talking about rituals that are important, and asking the appropriate person/people to perform them

 - o Prayer or meditation

 - o Silence

 - o Sitting and 'keeping watch' or 'being present' with the person